 Applying for advertisement consent

 If you want to apply for permission to display an advertisement bigger than 0.3 square metres (or any size if illuminated) on the front or outside your property (home or business), you need to fill the appropriate application form.

 Post your form, together with the application fee and detailed plans of your proposal to: Development Management, Barnsley Council Planning and Regulatory Services, PO Box 604, Barnsley, S70 9FE.

-We'll consider your proposals, carry out the necessary consultations, determine the application and issue a decision notice.
+We'll consider your proposals and carry out the necessary consultations.
+Then we'll decide on the application and issue a decision notice.

-If we grant permission for you to display your advert, the consent will usually last for five years, but we can grant consent for longer or shorter periods.
+If we grant permission for you to display your advert, the consent will usually last for five years.
+We can grant consent for longer or shorter periods.

 If you're not happy with our decision you can appeal, within eight weeks of receiving our decision, to the Secretary of State for Communities and Local Government.